akileshthuniki/ollama-infra-cli/BONUS.md

 - Multi-cluster support
 - RBAC-aware analysis
 - Compliance checking
-- Integration with monitoring tools (Prometheus, Grafana)
+- Integration with monitoring tools like Prometheus and Grafana

 ## Example Commands for Common Tasks